wazuh/wazuh-documentation/source/learning-wazuh/build-lab/launch-ec2-instances.rst

 - When choosing an image (AMI) click on Quick Start and Select "Microsoft Windows Server 2016 Base"
 - Choose an instance type of General Purpose **t2.small**.
 - Set the *Primary IP* to 172.30.0.40.
+- Do not change the Storage Size to smaller than the default of 30GB.
+Larger is fine if you wish.
 - Do not put any launch script into the User data box.
-- Do not change the Storage Size to smaller than the default of 30GB.
-Larger if fine if you wish.
 - Set the *Name* Tag to "Windows Agent".
 - Pick the "Wazuh Windows" security group instead of the "Wazuh Linux" one.